rasendubi/blog/content/blog/literate-config/index.md

 Sections can be organized based on what I'm trying to achieve or what problem I am solving.

-Atomic section are easier to share.
+Atomic sections are easier to share.
 You have an issue with xbacklight not working?
 I would send you a link to my [Screen brightness] section.

 ```org